rioualen/gene-regulation/README.md

             sacCer2.fa
 ```

-You should adapt the configuration file to your own file organization.
+You should adapt the configuration file required fields to your own file organization.
-Data is downloadable from the GEO platform.
-The automatic downloading is soon to be integrated in the workflow.

 # Workflow execution